wsyd414/IntroToGithub/motivation/motivation.md

   My goal here is to motivate you and have you feel like this career shift is possible for you.
 Through hard work and definitive purpose it is possible.

+Name: Sydney
+Motivation:
+  My motivation for taking this course is to fully complete a website and learn with others in the same field as me.

+  My goals after this class is to have a better sense of working with code and programming.